miguelishawt/LoadImage/README.md

 # NOTES

 This library has taken some source code from the SFML library, however, I have altered it a little bit.
-Returning the image data is one major difference, as it seems more natural to do so (plus the fact that C++11 supports moving now more than ever).
-Also, `std::unique_ptr` is used, that way memory is managed for you, but you can take over managament by a call to `release()`.
+Here are the differences:

+1. SFML copies the data returned from `stb_image`, and stores it within a `vector`.
+I simply "move" the data, with the use of a `unique_ptr` (I basically copy the pointer to the data that `stb_image` returns).
+2. I return the image data, instead of allowing it to be passed by reference.
+As it is a more C++11 approach.
+3. Since `std::unique_ptr` is used, memory is managed for you, but if you want to transfer ownership (that is, you want to manage the memory), then you can simply call `release()`.
+Thus the RAII pattern is used to it's fullest.

 # License
 Copyright (C) 2013 Miguel Martin (miguel.martin7.5@hotmail.com)